Robust Nonlinear Optimal Control via System Level Synthesis: Case Study: Satellite Attitude Control

 \subsection{Inexact \ac{SQP} implementation}

-{ To compute a solution to the optimization problem~\eqref{eq:full_NLP}, we employ an \ac{SQP} implementation, formulated with Casadi~\cite{Andersson2019}, which iteratively solves a \ac{QP} with Gurobi~\cite{gurobi}, locally approximating the \ac{NLP} at the previous iteration.
+To compute a solution to the optimization problem~\eqref{eq:full_NLP}, we employ an \ac{SQP} implementation, formulated with CasADi~\cite{Andersson2019}, which iteratively solves a \ac{QP} with Gurobi~\cite{gurobi}, locally approximating the \ac{NLP} at the previous iteration.
 For an efficient implementation, we neglect the Jacobians of the constraint~\eqref{eq:nlp1} with respect to $(\Z,\V)$, i.e., the employed inexact \ac{SQP} uses the following inexact linearization around $(\hat \Z, \hat \V)$,

-{ As SQP approaches require twice differentiable constraints~\cite{Bock2007NumericalControl}, and the constraint \eqref{eq:NLP_trun}, or \eqref{eq:nlp1} contain the dynamics' Jacobian, this requires three times differentiable dynamics}. {In addition, a Gauss-Newton approximation $H_J$ of the cost is used, with a small regularization term, i.e., we use $H_J + \gamma \mathcal{I}_{n_\mathrm{y}}$, with $\gamma=10^{-2}$.
-We assume convergence when the condition $\|(\Delta \Y,\Delta \bm{\nu})\|_\infty \le 10^{-6}$ is fulfilled, where $\Delta \bm{y}$ and $\Delta \bm{\nu}$ are respectively the primal and dual step between consecutive \ac{QP} steps~\cite{WrightStephenandNocedal1999NumericalOptimization}. }
+As SQP approaches require twice differentiable constraints~\cite{Bock2007NumericalControl}, and the constraint \eqref{eq:NLP_trun}, or \eqref{eq:nlp1} contain the dynamics' Jacobian, this requires three times differentiable dynamics.
+In addition, a Gauss-Newton approximation $H_J$ of the cost is used, with a small regularization term, i.e., we use $H_J + \gamma \mathcal{I}_{n_\mathrm{y}}$, with $\gamma=10^{-2}$.
+We assume convergence when the condition $\|(\Delta \Y,\Delta \bm{\nu})\|_\infty \le 10^{-6}$ is fulfilled, where $\Delta \bm{y}$ and $\Delta \bm{\nu}$ are respectively the primal and dual step between consecutive \ac{QP} steps~\cite{WrightStephenandNocedal1999NumericalOptimization}.A tailored solver was recently developed, exploiting the numerical structure of the QPs\cite{leeman2024fast}.

-Under several mild assumptions, especially on the norm of the Jacobian being neglected, inexact \ac{SQP} converges to a feasible, but suboptimal, solution of the original \ac{NLP}~\eqref{eq:full_NLP}, while a standard implementation would converge to a locally optimal solution (see, e.g.,~\cite{Bock2007NumericalControl}). }
+Under several mild assumptions, especially on the norm of the Jacobian being neglected, inexact \ac{SQP} converges to a feasible, but suboptimal, solution of the original \ac{NLP}~\eqref{eq:full_NLP}, while a standard implementation would converge to a locally optimal solution (see, e.g.,~\cite{Bock2007NumericalControl})